FlowX: Towards Explainable Graph Neural Networks via Message Flows: Preliminaries Related Work

 \subsection{Explainability of Graph Neural Networks}

 A major limitation of GNNs is their lack of explainability.
-Thus, different methods have been proposed to explain the predictions of GNNs, such as GraphLime~\cite{graphlime}, GNNExplainer~\cite{gnnexplainer}, PGExplainer~\cite{pgexplainer}, PGMExplainer~\cite{vu2020pgm}, SubgraphX~\cite{yuan2021explainability}, TAGE~\cite{xie2022task}, XGNN~\cite{xgnn}, and GraphSVX~\cite{duval2021graphsvx}.
-These methods can be mainly grouped into four categories based on the views of their explanations.
+Thus, different methods have been proposed to explain the predictions of GNNs, such as GraphLime~\cite{graphlime}, GNNExplainer~\cite{gnnexplainer}, PGExplainer~\cite{pgexplainer}, PGMExplainer~\cite{vu2020pgm}, SubgraphX~\cite{yuan2021explainability}, TAGE~\cite{xie2022task}, XGNN~\cite{xgnn}, GraphSVX~\cite{duval2021graphsvx}, Refine~\cite{wang2021towards}, RGExplainer~\cite{shan2021reinforcement}, and VGIB~\cite{yu2022improving}.
+These methods can be mainly grouped into the following categories based on the views of their explanations.
 First, several techniques provide explanations by identifying important nodes in the input graph.
 For example, GradCAM~\cite{pope2019explainability} measures node importance by combining the hidden features and gradients; LRP~\cite{baldassarre2019explainability} and Excitation BP~\cite{pope2019explainability} decompose the predictions into several terms and assign these terms to different nodes; PGM-Explainer~\cite{vu2020pgm} builds a probabilistic graphical model by randomly perturbing the node features and employs an interpretable Bayesian network to generate explanations.
+GraphSVX~\cite{duval2021graphsvx} focuses on node and node feature explanations using Shapley value.
+GraphLime~\cite{graphlime} only targets node feature explanations using a surrogate model with a kernel-based feature selection algorithm.
 Second, several existing methods, such as GNNExplainer~\cite{gnnexplainer}, PGExplainer~\cite{pgexplainer}, and GraphMask~\cite{graphmask}, explain GNNs by studying the importance of different graph edges.
 These methods follow a similar high-level idea that learns masks to identify important edges while maximizing the mutual information.
-Next, the recent study SubgraphX~\cite{yuan2021explainability} proposes to explain GNNs via subgraphs.
+In order to achieve task-agnostic explanations, TAGE~\cite{xie2022task} targets explaining GNNs by searching an edge-based subgraph to align original graph embeddings regardless of downstream classifiers.
+Third, SubgraphX~\cite{yuan2021explainability} proposes to explain GNNs via subgraphs.
 It incorporates the Monte Carlo tree search algorithm to explore subgraphs and employs Shapley values to measure the importance.
-Finally, XGNN~\cite{xgnn} focuses on model-level explanations, which can provide high-level insights and general understanding.
-It proposes to generate graph patterns that can maximize a certain model prediction.
-While those methods explain GNNs from different views, none of them can provide explanations in terms of message flows and we believe message flows are more natural for performing explainability.
+Fourth, XGNN~\cite{xgnn} focuses on model-level explanations by generating graph patterns that can maximize a certain model prediction.
+In addition, Refine~\cite{wang2021towards} targets explaining from both class and instance levels.
+RGExplainer~\cite{shan2021reinforcement} focuses on generative reinforcement learning explanations.
+VGIB~\cite{yu2022improving} employs the recent information bottleneck technique but it is intrinsically an interpretable method, instead of an explainer given fixed models.